 High average power Ti:sapphire drive laser

-Artemis provides three ultrafast, synchronised laser beamlines which can be configured flexibly either to generate XUV or as pump and probe pulses spanning the UV to far infrared.
+Artemis provides ultrafast, synchronised laser pulses which can be configured flexibly either to generate XUV or as pump and probe pulses spanning the UV to far infrared.
 The core of the facility is a 30 fs, 1 kHz Ti:Sapphire CPA system operating at 780 nm (RedDragon from KMLabs).
 A recent upgrade to the second amplifier stage has increased the maximum output power to >13 W. The laser has two grating compressors, allowing us to optimise pulse durations of pump and probe beams independently.
 We run the laser continuously, 24 hours a day, for periods of up to three weeks at a time, to enable us to carry out long data acquisition series and to maximise the science output of the facility.

 The Artemis tuneable OPA system (HE-Topas)